nilostolte/PostScript/Examples/Convertion to Java/ExclamationIcon/README.md

 inspection.
 They are just boilerplate code to map the generated definitions to their actual use in **paintComponent**, and they are simply providing storage for these definitions.

+## File ExclamationIcon.jar

+This is the _Java_ executable produced by the project in _Java_.
+When downloaded the code the whole hierarchy of files and directories will be supplied to correctly compile the code and execute it.
+This executable is only provided for testing and